 This kind of AI is the same kind that Netflix uses to recommend movies to its customers.
 Using AI analytics in a bond trading setting will eliminate much of the guesswork that’s currently used.
 Now traders can see exactly what customers bought the previous week.
 Dutch bank ING has been trying out this approach via an AI tool called Katana.
 JPMorgan Chase has also been playing with AI tools in order to help traders and sales staff predict how markets will flow.

 In order to make the most use out of AI, standards and best practices will need to be put in place in regards to how this data becomes normal.
-At the moment, a structured note for example could mean something completely different to two different dealers.
-Standardising practices will make things much easier for everyone.
+At the moment, a structured note, for example, could mean something completely different to two different dealers.
+Standardizing practices will make things much easier for everyone.

 Earlier this year, at the Consumer Electronics Show, The New York Times stated that “the clear darling of this year’s show was not a gadget but the growing amount of artificial intelligence software”.